The BLM's partners at Discover the Redwoods have developed a new online calendar system for Salmon Pass Trail tours.

 - Trail is moderately strenuous (20% grade in some places).

-- No stopping for lunch but snacks are okay.
+- No long lunch breaks but please bring snacks and water.

-- Hike is difficult for those under 10 years of age.
+- The hike is difficult for those under 10 years of age.

 Distance: The entire roundtrip is approximately 3 miles.